rodneyshupe/Cookbook/Recipes/Barbecue/SpiceRubs/SimpleSweetRub.rst

 | Prep Time: 5 minutes | Yield: about 1 cup |
 +----------------------+--------------------+

-A sweet dry rub that’s excellent on pork, especially pork butt that will be shredded.
+A sweet dry rub that's excellent on pork, especially pork butt that will be shredded.

 Ingredients
 -----------